 You have a high-value car

 Having an expensive car means costly repairs.
 If your car crashes, the at-fault driver may not be able to cover the cost of repair.
 This is when you need UM and UIM coverage to make sure that your car will return to its original look.

 You cannot afford to pay for expenses associated with a car accident.

-If you sustain injuries in a car accident and the other driver is without insurance or underinsured, and you cannot afford your own medical bills, a UM and UIM coverage will help you get through your injuries.
+If you sustain injuries in a car accident and the other driver is without insurance or underinsured, and you cannot afford your own medical bills, UM and UIM coverage will help you get through your injuries.

 The need for umbrella insurance is clear.
-You need extra protection and what better way to ensure that than purchasing insurance to shield you and your family from financial burden.
+You need extra protection and what better way to ensure that than by purchasing insurance to shield you and your family from financial burden.
 The added uninsured and underinsured coverage is important because road accidents can happen unexpectedly.
 Whether you are driving, walking, or riding a bike, you are always exposed to the possibility of getting into an accident.
 You can never be too protected when it comes to road accidents.

 If you are looking to add umbrella insurance for your and your family’s protection, you can depend on Advantage Insurance Solutions (AIS) here in Denver, CO.
 Expert agents are available to explain and guide you in purchasing any of your insurance needs.
 Call us to know more about our services.